zdravids/zdravids/README.md

 - 👋 Hi, My name is Zdravko Todorov
 - 👀 I’m interested in QA, Database (MySQL) and Javascript
-- 🌱 I’m currently learning QA Egeneer in SoftUni and I have knowadge in JS
+- 🌱 I’m currently learning for a QA Egeneer in SoftUni and I have knowadge in JS
 - 💞️ I’m looking to collaborate on a Business Analysts projects
 - 📫 How to reach me zdravko.t.todorov@gmail.com